ddruganov/php-transactional-filesystem/README.md

-# TransactionFs WIP
+# Transactional Filesystem for PHP

 Virtual file system that applies changes to the real file system on commit

-### DONE

--   virtual file system
--   unified interfaces for real and virtual file system implementations

-### TODO
+### TODO:

--   commit/rollback
--   test cases
+-   check permissions when creating files and folder in virtual filesystem
+-   record mode that files and folders are to be created with